He’s 7 years old — and he’s YouTube’s highest earner of 2018

 Breaking News Emails

-At the top of this year’s list of highest-earning YouTubers is Ryan, a little boy who stands just over four feet tall.
+At the top of this year’s list of highest-earning YouTubers is Ryan, a little boy who stands just over 4 feet tall.

 The videos — which feature Ryan playing with and unboxing toys and mystery eggs in his home — have earned Ryan 17 million YouTube channel subscribers and have been collectively viewed more than 25 billion times.